 Road Resurfacing Program

-- Preventive Maintenance (75 - 90 PCI): These road surfaces are in good condition showing only the early stages of fatigue, and requiring some patching and crack sealing.
-These roads receive a thin lift overlay or micro-surface treatment (see below for a more detailed description of the County's Preventive Maintenance Program).
+- Preventive maintenance (75 - 90 PCI): These road surfaces are in good condition, showing only the early stages of fatigue and requiring some patching and crack sealing.
+These roads receive a thin lift overlay or micro-surface treatment (see below for a more detailed description of the county's Preventive Maintenance Program).

-- Reconstructed Roads (0 - 55 PCI): Roads with condition ratings less than 55 have significant amounts of stone or subgrade soil base failures, roadway no longer having proper pavement cross slope or road slope grade, and large areas of the roadway surface are missing.
+- Reconstructed roads (0 - 55 PCI): Roads with condition ratings less than 55 have significant amounts of stone or subgrade soil base failures, the roadway no longer has proper pavement cross slope or road slope grade, and large areas of the roadway surface are missing.
 Roads falling within this category are completely reconstructed. @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>

 A brief review of the Road Maintenance Program shows that as a road ages, it gradually deteriorates on a parabolic curve, dramatically decreasing in quality once the deterioration reaches a certain point (see below).

 Despite our best efforts, it simply isn’t possible to keep all roads in this “good to excellent” condition.
 Many roads are already beyond the “preservation” area and others will fall into the more significant repair categories based upon their age, traffic volumes and condition.
-The Department of Public Works will continue to review the annual resurfacing allotment of funds and, based upon the aforementioned Pavement Condition Index, direct pavement repairs, preservation, resurfacing and reconstruction at the locations to best maintain the County’s road infrastructure.
+The Department of Public Works will continue to review the annual resurfacing allotment of funds and, based upon the aforementioned Pavement Condition Index, direct pavement repairs, preservation, resurfacing and reconstruction at the locations to best maintain the county’s road infrastructure.

-Road Resurfacing ListHarford County uses the aforementioned Pavement Condition Index (PCI) values in conjunction with the allocated budget to create a resurfacing list and map every year.
+Road resurfacing listHarford County uses the aforementioned Pavement Condition Index (PCI) values in conjunction with the allocated budget to create a resurfacing list and map every year.
 When creating the annual resurfacing list and map, roads in neighborhoods are typically grouped together to ensure minimal disturbance to communities.

-Harford County does not maintain a long-term resurfacing plan since budget and road conditions change from year to year
+Harford County does not maintain a long-term resurfacing plan since budget and road conditions change from year to year.